Want to Want Me

 "Want to Want Me" is a song recorded by American singer Jason Derulo for his fourth studio album, Everything Is 4 (2015).
 It was released as the album's lead single on March 9, 2015.
 The song was written by Derulo, Sam Martin, Lindy Robbins, Mitch Allan, and its producer, Ian Kirkpatrick.

 "Want to Want Me" peaked at number five on the Billboard Hot 100, becoming Derulo's sixth top ten hit in the United States.
 The song topped the UK Singles Chart with first-week sales of 127,000 units.
 It marked Derulo's fourth number-one single in the United Kingdom, following "In My Head" (2010), "Don't Wanna Go Home" (2011) and "Talk Dirty" (2013).
 "Want to Want Me" remained at number one in the UK for four weeks.
+It also reached number one in Austria, Israel, and South Africa, as well as the top ten in seventeen additional countries.
+It was the third-bestselling song of 2015 in Israel.
+It is certified Gold or higher in eighteen countries.

 Background

 Derulo said that the song was the first one recorded for his album Everything Is 4, and he decided to release it as the lead single after having several friends listen to it.

-According to some news reports, Olly Murs was originally going to release the song instead of Jason Derulo, but was forced to reject it as his voice wasn't high enough to reach the high notes, and it was decided that Olly Murs would be replaced by Jason Derulo as the singer of the song.
-Olly later admitted to regretting turning it down after seeing how popular of a smash hit it became.
+The song was originally intended to be on Chris Brown's 2014 album X, and was featured on the album's original track listing, titled "Want You to Want Me", but the singer eventually decided to replace it with the track "Drunk Texting".

-On June 3, 2016, Derulo performed the song at the Opening Ceremony of the Copa América Centenario at Levi's Stadium in Santa Clara, California.
+According to some news reports, also Olly Murs recorded a version of "Want to Want Me", wanting to release the song as his single, but he was forced to reject it as his voice wasn't high enough to reach the high notes.
+Murs later admitted to regretting turning it down after seeing how popular of a smash hit it became.